 Chinese and Taiwanese people usually use dark soy sauce in stew types of dishes, like red-braised pork.
 The dark soy sauce gives the dish a nice caramel color and provides a little sweetness.
 Please don’t use too much dark soy sauce in dips, dressings or stews, though, as it can dye your ingredients a dark brown color.

 Thick soy sauce is made with sugar, more wheat in the fermentation process, and sometimes, a starch thickener.
 It tastes sweet and is usually used in stir-fry foods and dips.
 Taiwanese people use it in stews and braised pork rice (滷肉飯).
 If you can’t find thick soy sauce in your local supermarket, then you can use oyster sauce as a substitute.

 Here is a simple thick soy sauce recipe:

 - 300ml (1 1/4 cups) light soy sauce

 - 250ml (1 cup) water

 - 1.5 teaspoon potato starch or corn flour

 - Add soy sauce into a small saucepan along with the brown sugar and half the amount of water.
 Bring it to the boil then turn down the gas power to it’s lowest setting.

 - Mix potato starch or corn flour with the other half amount of the water and slowly stir it into the mixture on the stove.
 The soy sauce should be getting thicker and thicker during cooking as the potato starch or corn flour will enhance the density of the soy sauce.

 - Once it has reached the right density, turn off the stove immediately and taste it to check the flavor.
 You can add a little bit of salt if you like it a bit stronger.
-After it has cooled down keep it in a clean and dry container or bottle and store it in the fridge.
+After the sauce has cooled down keep it in a clean and dry container or bottle and store it in the fridge.